gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 > What's five added to a banana?

 You'd be confused - what do they mean?
 It looks like they've made a mistake.
-Maybe they don't know what the meaning of 'plus' is, or what a 'banana' is.
-Something has gone wrong as the question does not make sense.[^1]
+Maybe they don't know what the meaning of 'add' is, or what a 'banana' is.
+Maybe they have a different meaning of 'add' to us.
+Something has gone wrong somewhere though, as their question doesn't make sense to us.[^1]

-Computer programming languages have the same idea of 'making sense'.
-By having the idea of _types_ in a language, the program you have written can be checked to see if it 'makes sense'. _Type checking_ will tell you that you can't add
-`1` to `"banana"`.[^2]
+Programming languages have a way of telling us that an expression written in the language do or do not make sense.
+They do this by using the _type_ that every value in a programming language has.
+In dynamically typed languages we only really become aware of types when we use a value of one type in the wrong way - when we say something that doesn't 'make sense'.

 For instance, in Python we can write this: